hubvu/terraform-gke-ondat-demo/README.md

 my-cluster-zookeeper-0                        1/1     Running   0          4m23s
 strimzi-cluster-operator-85bb4c6-fx2fp        1/1     Running   0          29m

-# generate some data (https://www.lipsum.com/) by sending and receiving messages with Kafka.
+# generate some random text by sending and receiving messages with Kafka.
+# you can use https://www.lipsum.com/ or generate your own text.

 # run a Kafka producer to send messages;
 $ kubectl --namespace=kafka run kafka-producer \